-The Degrees of Bachelor of Technological Education and Bachelor of Technology Studies are governed by Resolutions of the University Court.
-The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 592, which at the time of going to print are in draft form, are as follows:
+The Degrees of Bachelor of Technological Education and Bachelor of Technology Studies are governed by Resolutions of the University Court which came into effect on 1 September 2008.
+The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 592 are as follows:

-- 1. The Degrees of Bachelor of Technological Education (BTechEd) and Bachelor of Technology Studies (BTechS) may be awarded by the University of Glasgow in the Faculty of Education (the Faculty) as Degrees in such designations as may be prescribed by Regulations. - 2.
-The award of the Degrees shall be governed by the Generic Undergraduate Regulations which are governed by Resolution No. 582 of the University Court. - 3.
-The Senate may make supplementary regulations governing the award of the Degrees which are subject to the approval of the University Court these shall be as stated under 'Regulations' below. - 4.
-The Degree of Bachelor of Technological Education may be offered as a Degree with Honours or as an Ordinary Degree in such designation as may be prescribed by Regulation.
-The Degree of Bachelor of Technology Studies may be awarded either as a Degree with Honours or in such designations as may be prescribed by Regulation.

-The early exit awards of Diploma of Higher Education (Technology Studies) and Certificate of Higher Education (Technology Studies) are also included in the Regulations.
+- 1. The Degree of Bachelor of Technological Education (BTechEd) may be awarded by the Senate of the University of Glasgow in the Faculty of Education (the Faculty) as a Degree with Honours and as an Ordinary Degree in such designations as may be prescribed by Regulation. - 2.
+The award of the Degree shall be governed by Resolution No. 582 "Generic Regulations for the award of Degrees gained by the successful completion of Undergraduate Programmes", which came into effect on and from 1 September 2008 together with such Supplementary Regulations as are contained in this Resolution No. 592 "Degree of Bachelor of Technological Education".
+The Supplementary Regulations are set out in the Schedule of Regulations attached to this Resolution. - 3.
+A candidate for the Degree of Bachelor of Technological Education who does not complete the minimum graduating curriculum may be eligible to receive the Degree of Bachelor of Technology Studies (BTechS).
+The early exit awards of Certificate of Higher Education and Diploma of Higher Education are also included in the Regulations.